revisit-studies/reVISit-studies.github.io/tutorials.md

 You should see a “fork” button on the same row as the name of the repository.
 When you fork a repository, you are essentially creating your own copy of the repository in your GitHub account.
 This means that any changes you commit and push to this new repository will not affect the main source code.
 Instead, you or your organization will be able to have a central location for all of your studies.

-Once you fork the repository, you will be prompted for some basic information about this repository (such as the desired name).
-After this, you’ll need to clone the repository onto your local machine.
+When forking the repository, you will be prompted for some basic information about this repository (such as the desired name).
+Once you've forked the repository into your own github account, you can clone the repository.
+You should see a `code` button on the main page of your forked repository.
+After clicking the dropdown arrow on this button, you'll be given instructions on how to clone this repository to your local machine.

 After the repository is on your local machine, you will have the entire codebase for your personal use.
 Any changes that you make to this repository can be committed and then pushed to your forked repository for other users in your organization to see.